codingwatching/PyCraft/README.md

 - Simplex noise-based terrain generation (very wip)
 - LOD system

+## Currently working on
+- Multiple block types
+- Stitching different LOD levels together
+- Block shading (we need normals for this, but can use the "orientation" thing instead).
+- Only render the chunks that the player can actually see.

 ## Roadmap
-- Multiple block types
 - Greedy meshing
-- Block shading (we need normals for this, but can use the "orientation" thing instead).
-- Stitching different LOD levels together
 - Implement moddability early-on.
 Even the base game data is a "mod".
 Kind of like KSP.
 Just put a mod in the mod folder and you're done!
 - Better, more interesting / explorable terrain
 - Actual player movement